 SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
+20549

-20549 Form 10-K or
+Form 10-K

-(Mark One)

-Annual report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the fiscal year ended December 31, 2010

-□ Transition report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the transition period from to

-Commission File Number 000-30789

-ENTEGRIS, INC.

-(Exact name of registrant as specified in its charter)

-Delaware (State or Other Jurisdiction of Incorporation or Organization) 41-1941551 (I.R.S.
-Employer Identification No.)

-129 Concord Road, Billerica, Massachusetts 01821 (Address of principal executive offices and zip code)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of Class

-Common Stock, \$0.01 Par Value Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well known seasoned issuer, as defined in Rule 405 of the Securities Act. 🗵 Yes 🗆 No

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act. \Box Yes \boxtimes No

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. \boxtimes Yes \square No

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of Form 10-K or any amendment to this Form 10-K. \Box

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer (Check one):

-Large Accelerated Filer 🗆 Accelerated Filer 🖾 Non-Accelerated Filer 🗆

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). 🗆 Yes 🗵 No

-The aggregate market value of voting stock held by non-affiliates of the registrant, based on the last sale price of the Common Stock on July 2, 2010, the last business day of registrant's most recently completed second fiscal quarter, was \$498,899,972.
-Shares held by each officer and director of the registrant and by each person who owned 10 percent or more of the outstanding Common Shares have been excluded from this computation in that such persons may be deemed to be affiliates of the registrant.
-This determination of affiliate status for this purpose is not necessarily a conclusive determination for other purposes.
+(Mark One) 3 or 15(d) of the Securities Exchange Act of 1934 For the fiscal year ended December 31, 2010 or ☐ Transition report pursuant to Sectio n 13 or 15(d) of the Securities Exchange Act of 1934 For the transition period from to Commission File Number 000-30789 ENTEGRIS, INC. D.L.
+(Exact name of registrant as specified in its charter) 41 1041551 Delaware (State or Other Jurisdiction of Incorporation or Organization) 41-1941551 (I.R.S.
+Employer Identification No.) 129 Concord Road, Billerica, Massachusetts 01821 (Address of principal executive offices and zip code) (978) 436-6500 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: See Title of Class Common Stock, \$0.01 Par Value curities registered pursuant to Section 12(g) of the Act: None nown seasoned issuer, as defined in Rule 405 of the Securities Act. ⊠ Yes □ No Indicate by check mark if the registrant is not requi ired to file reports pursuant to Section 13 or 15(d) of the Act. $\Box$ Yes s 🗵 No has filed all reports required to be filed by Section 13 or 15(d) of the stregistrant was required to file such reports), and (2) has been subject ě č submitted electronically and posted on its corporate Web site, if any, en S-T (§ 232.405 of this chapter) during the preceding 12 months (or • filers pursuant to Item 405 of Regulation S-K is not contained herein on statements incorporated by reference in Part III of Form 10-K or an Indicate by check mark whether the registrant is a l large accelerated filer, an accelerated filer, or a non-accelerated filer ( Check one): Large Accelerated Filer $\Box$ Accelerated Filer ⊠ Non-Accelerated Filer $\Box$ Indicate by check mark whether the registrant is a s shell company (as defined in Rule 12b-2 of the Exchange Act). $\ \Box$ $\ $ Yes ⊠ No day of registrant's most recently completed second fisca owned 10 percent or more of the outstanding Common S y non-affiliates of the registrant, based on the last sale price of the Coul quarter, was \$498,899,972.
+Shares held by each officer and director Shares have been excluded from this computation in that such persons purpose is not personally a conclusive determination for other purpose. of the registrant and by each person who may be deemed to be affiliates of the